DARPA-CRITICALMAAS/ta1_integration/README.md

 leave the "value" part of in the YAML line empty: set it to `""` instead.

+# 6. Advanced Topics

-# 5. The Luigi Workflow Engine
+# 6.1.
+Notes on the Luigi Workflow Engine

 The mipper system uses the python `luigi` package to orchestrate the execution of its tasks.
 The motivated reader is referred to the luigi docs for more